palllaura/ProjectPicker/README.md

 - projects – available internal projects
 - user_projects – mapping table for user project selections

-Project data is imported from the provided HTML project list.
+The projects table is pre-populated with the internal project list.

 ## Frontend

-The frontend is implemented using simple HTML and Vanilla JavaScript.
+The frontend is implemented using simple HTML, CSS and Vanilla JavaScript.

 The project assignment form allows users to:

 - enter profile information
 - select one or more projects
-- submit and update their profile
+- submit or update their profile

 Project options in the dropdown are loaded dynamically from the backend API.

 ## API Overview

-Example endpoints:
+Main endpoints:
-- GET /projects
+- GET /projects (returns the list of available projects)
-- POST /profile
-- PUT /profile
-- GET /profile
+- POST /users/submit (creates a new user profile or updates an existing one based on the email address)

+## Screenshots